heistp/qdisc-custom-classification/qdisc_classify.md

 =======================================================================

 Here, we use tc-flow with "hash keys dst" to hash packets by destination address.
-This sets the minor classid, giving an fq_codel queue for each destination address.
+This sets the minor classid, giving a single queue for each destination address.

 As expected, we see fairness between destination Host 1 and Host 2, and